Registration and Set off

 Post ride entertainment

-Refreshments, music, food and fund-raising frolics will be held at the George Inn throughout the day.
-Barbecue, great local beers and ciders, music from 2:30pm, raffle at 4:30pm and more.
+Refreshments, music, food and possibly even fund-raising frolics will be held at the George Inn throughout the day.
+Barbecue and great local beers and ciders from noon.
 Be prepared to enjoy yourself and to raise lots of money for the MS Society.